apomorphine hydrochloride hemihydrate

 Tell your doctor or pharmacist if you are taking or using any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

-Some medicines may interfere with how APOMINE Intermittent works in your body.
+Some medicines and APOMINE Intermittent may interfere with each other.
 These include:

 •tetrabenazine, a medicine used to treat movement disorders